On K\"ahler Ricci shrinker surfaces: Introduction

 Let us briefly discuss the development and background of this classification.
-As $M$ is a complete manifold, it is either closed or noncompact.
-We shall discuss them separately.
+We consider two cases for the complete manifold $M$: closed and non-compact.
+We will discuss each case separately.

-(i) \textit{$M$ is closed.}
+(I) \textit{$M$ is closed.}

-Clearly, as $M$ is closed, $c_1(M,J)=\frac{1}{2\pi} [Rc]>0$, we know $(M, J)$ is a del Pezzo surface, i.e., a smooth Fano variety of dimension two.
-It was classified long time ago (cf. \cite{Nagata}\cite{Manin}\cite{Hit75}).
-According to the classification, $(M,J)$ must be biholomorphic to $\CP^1 \times \CP^1$ or $\text{Bl}_{k} \CP^2$, the blowup of $k$ points on $\CP^2$ in general position, with $0 \leq k \leq 8$.
-By general position, we mean that no three points are collinear, no six points on the same conic, and no eight points on a cubic with a double point at one of them.
-For $\text{Bl}_{k} \CP^2$ with $5 \leq k \leq 8$, the configuration of these $k$ points modulo the $\mathrm{PSL}(3, \C)$ action forms a moduli space of positive dimension.
-Thus, infinitely many Fano complex structures exist on $\text{Bl}_{k} \CP^2$.
+Since $M$ is closed, we have $c_1(M,J)=\frac{1}{2\pi} [\Rc]>0$, which implies that $(M, J)$ is a del Pezzo surface—a smooth Fano variety of dimension two.
+The classification of del Pezzo surfaces was established a long time ago (cf. \cite{Nagata}\cite{Manin}\cite{Hit75}).
+According to the classification, $(M,J)$ must be biholomorphic to either $\CP^1 \times \CP^1$ or $\text{Bl}_{k} \CP^2$, which represents the blowup of $k$ points on $\CP^2$ in general position, with $0 \leq k \leq 8$.
+Here, ``general position'' means that no three points are collinear, no six points lie on the same conic, and no eight points lie on a cubic curve with a double point at one of them.
+For $\text{Bl}_{k} \CP^2$ with $5 \leq k \leq 8$, the configuration of these $k$ points, modulo the $\mathrm{PSL}(3, \C)$ action, forms a moduli space of positive dimension.
+Consequently, infinitely many Fano complex structures exist on $\text{Bl}_{k} \CP^2$.